 Vintage jewelry usually refers to pieces that are at least 50 years old, but less than 100 years old.
 This includes jewelry from the 1920s through the 1980s.
 Popular vintage eras include Art Deco (1920s–1930s), Retro (1940s–1950s) and Mid-Century Modern (1950s–1970s).

-You can determine the era of your ring by examining its design, materials and any hallmarks or maker’s marks.
+You can determine the era of your ring by noticing its design, materials and any hallmarks or maker’s marks.
 Certain styles, like Art Deco or Victorian, have distinct characteristics.
 Consulting a jewelry expert such as GemsNY or appraiser can also help identify its time period.

 Art Deco jewelry (1920s–1930s) features bold, geometric patterns with platinum or white gold settings and vibrant gemstones like sapphires, emeralds and rubies.